 Most Dutch stamppots use ‘fall and winter vegetables’, because that’s when the colder weather comes to town.
-The combinations are potatoes, kale and sausage; potatoes, carrot, onions and brisket, potatoes and apples, potatoes, sauerkraut and sausage, potatoes and red cabbage, potatoes and string beans are the most traditional.
+The traditional combinations are mashed potatoes with kale and sausage; carrot, onions and brisket; sauerkraut and sausage; red cabbage; string beans.
 All of them were and most likely still are served with gravy.

 What we used to do as kids is to make a little hole in the center of your ‘mash’ and fill it with gravy.
 My mother was very good at making delicious gravy, especially when she made meatballs.
 So from this small ‘lake’ of gravy we made ‘rivers’ leading into your ‘mash’.
 Then we ate around the edges of the gravy as that’s where the dish soaks up the gravy and is most delicious.
 Of course it means that we had to fill up the center regularly, especially when our parents weren’t looking.
 Not overly healthy maybe, but guess what, when you’re kids, and your mother is the queen in making gravy, you enjoy gravy. 🙂 🙂 🙂

-Back to today, my Lettuce, Potato, Bacon and Apple Mash.
-So this is what you need to do.
 Boil potatoes, as if you make mashed potatoes, but when they’re done, don’t create this velvety concoction, but only use a potato masher and leave the potatoes chunky.
 Add a little bit of milk, and no butter.
 Cut the lettuce, that you washed and mix it with the potatoes.
-Peel and dice an apple and cut the bacon ins cubes again and bake crunchy.
+Peel and dice an apple and cut the bacon in cubes and bake crunchy.
 Mix all of this with the potatoes, incl. the bacon fat.
-This bacon fat replaces the butter in the mashed potatoes.
+The bacon fat replaces the butter in the mashed potatoes.
 Warm it up a little bit, but not too long, because the lettuce will wilt and is no longer raw and a whole lot less flavorful.
 Don’t forget to add salt and pepper.

 I used red leaf lettuce, but any type of lettuce will do, it depends on the color and flavor you want and what is available to you.
 For potatoes I used Yukon Gold and my apple was a Granny Smith, because is doesn’t mush easily and stays crispy.
 Normal bacon, but of course pancetta is great as well.

 If you like, boil an egg, dice it and sprinkle it on top of the Lettuce, Potato, Bacon and Apple Mash.
-You will see, taste, that a traditional Dutch dish with a modern twist is worth a try.
+You will see and taste, that a traditional Dutch dish with a modern twist is worth a try.

 - 8 ounces lettuce red leaf, green leaf, iceberg, endive